luigisaetta/langchain_oracle/README.md

 * How-to use Cohere Embeddings
 * How-to use HF Embeddings
 * How-to setup a Retriever using Embeddings
+* How-to add Cohere reranker to the chain
 * How to integrate OCI GenAI Service with LangChain
 * How to define the LangChain